-The Japanese army controlled the north, east and south sides of Beijing, but the Marco Polo Bridge remained in Chinese hands.
+The Japanese army controlled the north, east and south sides of Beijing, but the Marco Polo Bridge, southwest of central Beijing, remained in Chinese hands.

 In order to cut off Beijing entirely, Japan needed control of the bridge.
 Thus they manufactured a provocation that could be used to justify an escalation of hostilities.

 The army held a military exercise without informing Chinese authorities, during which, according to an intelligence officer, a Japanese soldier was reported missing after gunshots were heard.
-The Japanese used this as a reason to enter Wanping to search for the AWOL soldier – which China refused.
+The Japanese used the search for the AWOL soldier as a pretext to enter Wanping – which China refused.

 At about 5am on July 8, the Japanese launched an artillery attack and both sides joined battle, with the fight soon taken to Tianjin; the city was captured at the end of July.